What Scrap Metals Are Inside Computers?

 • Case of the Hard Drive

-When you are opening your computer, you can expect to be a lot of boards and precious metals attached to them, but remember aluminum is a decent priced metal too.
-You can also find some aluminum as the casing for the hard drive inside the computer.
-You may have to remove the hard drive from the framing first by unscrewing it before you can remove it.
+When you are opening your computer, you can expect to have a lot of boards and precious metals attached to them, but remember, aluminum is a decent-priced metal, too.
+You can also find aluminum as the casing for the hard drive inside the computer.
+You may have to remove the hard drive from the framing by unscrewing it before removing it.

 Suggested Reading: Difference Between Aluminum & Stainless Steel